 Admission of Individuals with Disabilities

 The University does not discriminate against qualified applicants on the basis of a physical or mental disability.
 All classroom buildings and two dormitories are equipped with ramps for wheelchair access.
 The University Library contains a Kurzweil Reading Machine to assist the visually impaired.
 Most elevator buttons are coded in Braille.
-An applicant reporting a physical handicap will be advised to schedule an interview with the University Coordinator of Academic Support Services for Students with Disabilities.
+An applicant reporting a physical handicap will be advised to schedule an interview with the University accommodations coordinator in the Disability Services Center.

 Academic Support for Students with Disabilities

-The Office of Support for Students with Disabilities works with students to overcome obstacles they may face and to develop strategies and support services for achieving academic success at the University of Southern Maine.
+The Disability Services Center works with students to overcome obstacles they may face and to develop strategies and support services for achieving academic success at the University of Southern Maine.

 Any USM student with a physical, hearing, medical, emotional, or learning disability who is taking a credit-bearing course is eligible for services.
 Students may be asked to provide documentation.

 Academic services may include: tutors, note-takers, taped readings, test proctoring, extra time on tests, and interpreters (when appropriate).
 Students are advised to contact the office before each semester to plan their programs so that appropriate accommodations can be made.
 A lift-operated van is available upon request to provide transportation between campuses for students with wheelchairs.
-The Office of Support for Students with Disabilities is located in 242 Luther Bonney Hall on the Portland campus.
+The Disability Services Center is located in 242 Luther Bonney Hall on the Portland campus.
 Call (207) 780-4706 (voice) or (207) 780-4395 (TTY) to schedule an appointment.

 Appeal of Admissions Decisions

 Applicants may appeal an admissions decision by submitting a written appeal to the chair or director of the appropriate program within 10 working days of receipt of the admission decision letter.
 The appeal will be reviewed by the chair or director, or the appropriate graduate program admissions committee, and the chair or director will notify the student of action taken on the appeal, within 10 working days of receipt of the appeal.
-Should the student wish to pursue the appeal process further, a written appeal may be submitted to the dean of Graduate Studies.
+Should the student wish to pursue the appeal process further, a written appeal may be submitted to the associate provost for graduate studies and research, scholarship and creative activity.
 The applicant's appeal letter should include all information she or he believes should be taken into account in reviewing the decision.
-The applicant will be informed of the decision of the dean of Graduate Studies within 10 working days of the receipt of the appeal.
+The applicant will be informed of the decision of the associate provost for graduate studies and research, scholarship and creative activity within 10 working days of the receipt of the appeal.
 Applicants who have questions on this appeal process should contact the assistant dean of Graduate Studies at (207) 780-4812 for assistance.